-"What's Happening" BERGVLIET
+"What's Happening" DIEP RIVER

+"Do not let what you cannot do interfere with what you can do."

+~ John Wooden ~

+Dear Residents.

-"Do not let what you cannot do interfere with what you can do." ~ John Wooden ~ Dear Residents, I hope everyone had a good weekend despite the Protea's frustratingly narrow loss to India.
+I hope everyone had a good weekend despite the Protea's frustratingly narrow loss to India.
 Luckily the Baby Boks got off to a winning start against Fiji in the under-20 Rugby World Championship being played right here in Cape Town.
-The boys will be in action against Argentina on Thursday at 19h00 and again on the 9th against England but in between these two matches, the Springboks take on Ireland in a much anticipated clash between the 2 top ranked teams world in rugby.
-Reminder: The TV's will be ready and the braai wood is fully stocked, so if anyone would like to get together for the match at the Clubhouse please feel free to do so.
+The boys will be in action against Argentina on Thursday at 19h00 and again on the 9th against England but in between these two matches, the Springboks take on Ireland in a much anticipated clash between the 2 top ranked teams in world rugby.

 Still on sport, Wimbledon kicks off today.
 South African Lloyd Harris will be playing at 14h30 after a last minute qualification for the tournament.
 We will definitely have the strawberries and cream ready by the time we reach the play-offs.

 In this week's newsletter we learn that herbs are not just for main meals and salads, they pair perfectly with desserts too!

 If anyone was wondering who was flying around late at night last week, we bring you more information on Cape Town's crime fighting 'eye-in-the-sky'.

 Retirement can be daunting for some so be sure to take a look at the article on the 4 stages to a happy retirement on page 12.

 We end with ways in which natures little miracles help keep bugs and pests away from your prized veggies and flowers!

-Wishing you all a great week ahead!
+Wishing you all a great weekend!

 Regards, Riaan and the Evergreen Team

 IN THIS ISSUE

 WEEKLY ACTIVITIES

 Your weekly guide to sport & recreational activities in the Village

-SONNENHOF BISTRO
+BISTRO

-Social Dinner Menu
+Weekly Menu

 IT'S A CELEBRATION

-Birthday's, Anniversaries & New Residents
+Birthday's

 WHAT'S COOKING?

-5 Savoury herbs to pair with sweet desserts IS IT A PLANE?
+5 Savoury herbs to pair with sweet desserts

+IS IT A PLANE?